AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Methodology

 \subsection{Confidence Rater}

 Since AsyncVLA lacks a dedicated output head for action-token logits, it is hard to directly estimate the model's confidence based on token probability.
 Thus, we individually design a confidence rater to estimate the confidence of the actions.
-The confidence rater takes the embeddings of VL tokens as well as the first-round actions generated by SFM as input, and evaluates the confidence of the $l$-th action token as $p_l \in (0, 1)$, $l=t+1, \cdots, t+L$.
+The confidence rater takes the final-layer hidden states of VL tokens concatenated with the first-round actions generated by SFM as input, and evaluates the confidence of the $l$-th action token as $p_l \in (0, 1)$, $l=t+1, \cdots, t+L$.

 The confidence rater consists of several transformer layers and a final linear layer as its rate head.
 The action tokens are projected into the embedding space of VL tokens using a linear layer.
 The transformer layers apply full attention, such that the confidence can be calculated according to the VL information and the context actions before or after the evaluated action token.
 The rate head projects the hidden states to a scalar and employs Sigmoid function to generate $p_l$.
 Using $p_l$, we generate the $l$-th element of the mask as: